JuanFF/disease-treatment-NER/README.md

 Use ```run_ner.py``` to call the function that receives a text string as input and returns a dict with the result of the NER analysis on your string.

-If you want to test a single sentence, use ```test_sentence.py``` from the console with a string in quotes as argument:
+If you want to test a single sentence, use ```test_sentence.py``` from the console with a string in quotation marks argument:

 ```
 test_sentence.py "Favipiravir to treat COVID-19"